-- 62. Chevron U.S.A., Inc. is a corporation organized under the laws of the State of Pennsylvania, with its headquarters and principal place of business in San Ramon, California. - 63.
-Jurisdiction and venue are proper over Chevron U.S.A.
-Inc. because it: - a. secured and maintained the registration of Paraquat products and other pesticides with Pennsylvania authorities to enable themselves and others to manufacture, distribute, sell, and use these products in the State of Pennsylvania;
+- 59. Chevron U.S.A., Inc. is a corporation organized under the laws of the State of Pennsylvania, with its headquarters and principal place of business in San Ramon, California. - 60.
+Jurisdiction and venue is proper over Chevron U.S.A.
+Inc. because it - a. secured and maintained the registration of Paraquat products and other pesticides with the CDPR to enable themselves and others to manufacture, distribute, sell, and use these products in the State of Pennsylvania; - b. marketed, licensed, advertised, distributed, sold, and delivered Paraquat and other pesticides to chemical companies, licensees, distributors, and dealers whom they expected to distribute and sell Paraquat and other pesticides in or for use in the State of Pennsylvania, including the Chevron Defendants, FMC Corporation, and "Syngenta Retailers," as well as to applicators and farmers in the State of Pennsylvania. - c. incorporated in the State of Pennsylvania - d. conducted substantial business in the State of Pennsylvania and County of Philadelphia